Camera and Robot Calibration#

 Acceptance criterion

-A satisfactory result requires correct aperture setting, correct focus, and the best exposure setting for the application.
+A satisfactory result includes setting the aperture, focusing, and setting the best exposure for the application.

 Warning